Lilian Bland

-Lilian Bland (28 September 1878 – 11 May 1971) was an Anglo-Irish journalist and pioneer aviator who, in 1910–11, became one of the first women in the British Isles, and maybe even in the world, to design, build, and fly an aircraft – the Bland Mayfly.
+Lilian Bland (28 September 1878 – 11 May 1971) was an Anglo-Irish journalist and pioneer aviator who, in 1910–11, became one of the first women in Great Britain and Ireland, and maybe even in the world, to design, build, and fly an aircraft – the Bland Mayfly.

 Early life

-Bland was born in Maidstone, Kent on 28 September 1878, to a family of Anglo-Irish gentry, the third child of John Humphrey Bland and his wife Emily Charlotte (née Madden) and lived at Willington House, located on Willington Street (formerly, Willington Lane).
-Around the turn of the century, she began working as a sports journalist and press photographer for various London newspapers; she lived an unconventional lifestyle for the period; smoking, wearing trousers, hunting, shooting, and fishing.
+Bland was born in Maidstone, Kent on 28 September 1878, to a family of Anglo-Irish gentry, the third child of Emily Charlotte (née Madden) and John Humphrey Bland and lived at Willington House, on Willington Street (formerly Willington Lane).
+Around the turn of the century, she began working as a sports journalist and press photographer for various London newspapers, Bland lived an unconventional lifestyle for the period: smoking, wearing trousers, hunting, shooting, and fishing.

-Between 1900 and 1906, following the death of her mother, Bland (aged 28) and her father moved to Tobercorran House in Northern Ireland.
-Tobercorran was the family house in Carnmoney, and was located on Glebe Road West, just north of Belfast where Bland and her father moved in with her aunt Sarah.
-Sarah had married General William James Smythe on 15 December 1857; the couple had not had children at the time of Smythe's death on 12 July 1887.
-The two siblings decided to set up house together, which was how Bland and her father came to live at Tobercorran.
+Between 1900 and 1906, following the death of her mother, Bland (aged 28) and her father moved to the family home Tobercorran House on Glebe Road West in Carnmoney, north of Belfast.
+Bland and her father moved in with her aunt Sarah Maria Wintringham Smythe (d.
+1918).
+Sarah had married General William James Smythe on 15 December 1857; the couple had no children and Smythe had died on 12 July 1887.

 From here, Bland continued her photographic work, spending days on remote Scottish islands photographing seabirds, which increased her fascination with flying.